Tampere light rail, Tampere

 Havainnekuva Kruunusilloista Korkeasaaren kohdalla / Illustrative drawing of Crown Bridges at Korkeasaari

 After the development phase, the City of Helsinki and HKL will decide whether to start the construction phase.
-The decision is expected to be made in the spring 2021.
+The decision is expected to be made in 2021.

 What matters most to the city in the alliance is transparency, which makes it possible to verify justified costs.
 Clarifying things to politicians also facilitates political decision-making and helps the project move forward.